Supersaturation and stability for forbidden subposet problems: Introduction

 \section{Introduction}

 Many problems in extremal combinatorics deal with determining the maximum size $M$ that certain combinatorial structures can have provided they satisfy some prescribed property.
 Many properties are defined via forbidden substructures.
-Therefore for any $M'>M$ it is natural to ask that what is the minimum number of forbidden substructures that appear in a structure of size $M'$.
+Therefore, for any $M'>M$ it is natural to ask what is the minimum number of forbidden substructures that appear in a structure of size $M'$.
 Such problems are usually called \textit{supersaturation} or \textit{Erd\H os-Rademacher type} problems.
-The first such result is a strengthening of Mantel's theorem \cite{M} that states that a triangle-free graph on $n$ vertices may contain at most $\lfloor \frac{n^2}{4}\rfloor$ edges.
-Rademacher proved that any graph on $n$ vertices with $\lfloor \frac{n^2}{4}\rfloor+1$ edges contain at least $\lfloor n/2 \rfloor$ triangles and later Erd\H os \cite{E2} improved this to $t\cdot\lfloor n/2 \rfloor$ triangles for graphs with $\lfloor \frac{n^2}{4}\rfloor+t$ edges provided $t \le cn $ where $c$ is a sufficiently small positive constant.
-The general $r$-clique case was settled (after the work of many researchers) by Reiher \cite{R}.
-A supersaturation phenomenon that holds for both graphs and hypergraphs was discovered by Erd\H os and Simonovits \cite{ES}.
+The first such result is a strengthening of Mantel's theorem \cite{M} which states that a triangle-free graph on $n$ vertices may contain at most $\lfloor \frac{n^2}{4}\rfloor$ edges.
+Rademacher proved that any graph on $n$ vertices with $\lfloor \frac{n^2}{4}\rfloor+1$ edges contains at least $\lfloor n/2 \rfloor$ triangles and later Erd\H os \cite{E2} improved this to $t\cdot\lfloor n/2 \rfloor$ triangles for graphs with $\lfloor \frac{n^2}{4}\rfloor+t$ edges provided $t \le cn$, where $c$ is a sufficiently small positive constant.
+The general $r$-clique case was settled asymptotically (after the work of many researchers) by Reiher \cite{R}.
+A supersaturation phenomenon that holds for both graphs and hypergraphs was discovered by Erd\H os and Simonovits \cite{ES}: for any $k$-uniform hypergraph $F$ let $ex_k(n,F)$ denote the maximum number of hyperedges in a hypergraph $G$ on $n$ vertices that does not contain $F$.
+If a $k$-uniform hypergraph $H$ contains $ex_k(n,F)+cn^k$ hyperedges, then $H$ contains at least $c'n^{|V(F)|}$ copies of $F$.